robuf/sleepdungeon/README.md

 python3 bin/sleepdungeon
 ```

+### Controlls

 Use **W**, **A**, **S**, **D** or the **Arrow-Keys** to move the player.
 Change between
 bow and sword with **E**.
 Attack the enemies with
 the **Spacebar**.
 If you have a bomb in your inventory - plant it with **Q**.

+### Main menu

+You can play the game in 3 different difficulties.
+The left enemy (shielder) is easy, you will find many hearts and they will heal 2 health points.

+The archer in the middle is the original mode and
+the saber to the left is the hard mode - you will
+find only a few hearts.

+### Gameplay

 Collect all five keys and the motivating boss key to reach the final room.